Gus Edwards (vaudevillian): Film

 Bing Crosby played Edwards in a fictionalized version of his life in the 1939 film The Star Maker, directed by Roy Del Ruth.
 Edwards himself made few screen appearances, the most notable being The Hollywood Revue of 1929, in which he performs as part of a vaudeville act.
 He also wrote all the music for The Hollywood Revue of 1929, as credited in the closing credits of the production, with the exception of "Singin' in the Rain" with lyrics by Arthur Freed and music by Nacio Herb Brown.
 He also performs a specialty number: "Lon Chaney's Gonna Get You If You Don't Watch Out".

 Recognition

 Edwards was a founding member of ASCAP in 1914 and was inducted into the Songwriters Hall of Fame in 1970.

 Personal life and death

 Edwards was married to the former Lillian Boulanger, who worked with him in putting on revues and cultivating performers.
-He died of a heart attack in Hollywood, California, on November 7, 1945, aged 66.
+He died of a heart attack in Hollywood, Los Angeles, California, on November 7, 1945, aged 66.
 He was buried in Woodlawn Cemetery.